 Henry County Board of Elections and Registration

 - Voters under the Uniformed and Overseas Citizens Absentee Voting Act, 42 U.S.C.
 Section (only).

 YOU MUST SIGN THE APPLICATION BEFORE YOU RETURN IT.

 The last day this office may mail an absentee ballot to you is always on the Friday before the election.
 No absentee ballots can be mailed or voted in person the Monday before the election.
 The county election office must receive all absentee ballots before 7 p.m. on Election Day to be counted.
 Except ballots received from military and overseas voters will be accepted up to 3 days after an election, if postmarked by Election Day.

 In-person absentee voting beginning 21 days before an election.
 The voting time for special elections will vary.
 In-person voting ends on the Friday before the election.

 Extended times and additional voting locations are also available throughout Henry county for some elections.
 In-person voting dates, times, locations and deadlines will be made available prior to each election.

-In-person absentee voters must fill out and sign an application when they arrive to vote.
-In order to vote an absentee ballot in person, the voter must provide proper identification.
+In-person absentee voters must fill out and sign an application when they arrive to vote and the voter must provide proper identification.

 65+ Voters or Disabled Voters